 Bell’s grandeur clashed with the subway station’s mundane surroundings, leaving many unappreciative or simply unaware of the extraordinary talent in their midst.

-The Joshua Bell Subway Incident raises profound questions about the nature of perception, beauty, and the value society places on art.
+The subway incident with Joshua Bell raises profound questions about the nature of perception, beauty, and the value society places on art.

 Does our fast-paced lifestyle blind us to the sublime, even when it’s right in front of us?
 Are we too preoccupied with our daily routines to recognize and appreciate moments of artistic brilliance?